Warren, New South Wales: Media

-On Facebook, look for the page 'WarrenNSW2824' for regular local updates.

 Sport and recreation

 Warren Pumas Rugby Club play in the Western Plains competition.
 The Warren Bulldogs are a member of the Castlereagh Cup rugby league competition but are currently in recess.

 Warren's racecourse is home to the Warren Jockey Club, which holds four major race meetings each year.

 The Far West Academy of Sport is based in Warren and is responsible for identifying talented young sportspeople across 42% of the state.

 Warren Gun Club has been running since 1898 and continues to hold a number of feature events throughout the year, attracting sporting shooters from around New South Wales.